-If you are asked to work on a Sunday, do you have to?
-Here is a run-down of your rights.
+Not everyone enjoys working on a Sunday.
+If you’re asked to work a Sunday, the key question is, do you have to?
+Here’s a run-down of all your Sunday working rights.

 In the following situations you may not have to work on a Sunday:

-- If you are a shop worker who has been with the same Employer since before 26th August 1994 you are protected from having to work on Sundays and do not need to (unless you want to).
-And if you are betting worker who has been with the same Employer since before 3rd January 1995 you are protected also.
-You can, of course, give up this protection and work on Sundays by giving your Employer a written ‘opt in’ notice and agreeing what Sunday’s you are willing to work.
-These rules do not apply in Scotland.
-If you ‘opt in’ you can change your mind at any time and ‘opt out’ (giving the notice that your Employer requires).
+- If you’re a shop worker who has been with the same employer since before 26th August 1994, you’re protected from having to work on Sundays and don’t need to (unless you want to).
+If you’re a betting worker who has been with the same employer since before 3rd January 1995, you’re protected also.
+You can, of course, give up this protection and work on Sundays by giving your employer a written ‘opt in’ notice and agreeing what Sunday’s you’re willing to work.
+These rules don’t apply in Scotland.
+If you ‘opt in’, you can change your mind at any time and ‘opt out’ (giving the notice that your employer requires)

-- In any of these situations above, if you ‘opt out’ of Sunday working your Employer does not have to offer you extra work on other days instead.
+- If you ‘opt out’ of Sunday working your employer doesn’t have to offer you extra work on other days instead

-- There is no service length requirement to be eligible for these Sunday rules.
+- There’s no service length requirement to be eligible for these Sunday rules

-- These rules obviously don’t apply if you are employed to work only on a Sunday.
+- These rules obviously don’t apply if you’re employed to work only on a Sunday

-- ‘Large’ shops are defined as thos with an internal floor area of 280 square metres or more (parts of the shops that is not used for serving customers, including selling and displaying goods, does not count towards this area).
+- ‘Large’ shops are defined as those with an internal floor area of 280 square metres or more (parts of the shops that is not used for serving customers, including selling and displaying goods, doesn’t count towards this area)

-- If you are a practising Christian who has strong feelings about Sunday working you should explain this to your Employer, who should try to meet your requests (or they may be found to have discriminated against you for your religious beliefs).
+- If you’re a practising Christian who has strong feelings about Sunday working, you should explain this to your employer, who should try to meet your requests (or they may be found to have discriminated against you for your religious beliefs).

 Will you get more money for working on Sundays (or time off in lieu)?

-This depends on what your Employer agrees – they do not have to pay you more legally.
+This depends on what your employer agrees – they don’t have to pay you more legally.

 What rest breaks should I get if I work on a Sunday?

-If you work on a Sunday you are covered by normal Working Time Directive rules which are the need to have a 11 hour rest break between shifts, a 24 hour rest break in each 7 day period (of 48 hours in each 14 days) and a 20 minute rest break if your shift is longer than 6 hours.
+If you work on a Sunday, you’re covered by normal Working Time Directive rules, which are the need to have an 11-hour rest break between shifts, a 24 hour rest break in each seven day period (of 48 hours in each 14 days), and a 20 minute rest break if your shift is longer than six hours.

-- Give you at least 1 weekend in 3 off, and
+- Give you at least one weekend in three off

 - Give you reasonable notice if they change your shift patterns.

 - Large shops with over 280 square metres or more of floor space have legal restrictions on their opening hours.
-Most can only open on a Sunday for a continuous period of 6 hours between 10am and 6pm.
-They are also not allowed to open on Easter Sunday or Christmas Day.
+Most can only open on a Sunday for a continuous period of six hours between 10am and 6pm.
+They’re also not allowed to open on Easter Sunday or Christmas Day

-- Some shops are exempt from these rules, including off-licences; airport, railway and service station outlets; farm shops; some pharmacies; exhibition stands.
+- Some shops are exempt from these rules, including off-licences, airports, railways, service station outlets, farm shops, some pharmacies, and exhibition stands

 - Small shops are free to open when they choose.

-Consultation on reforming Sunday Trading Laws started on 5th August 2015 and continues until 16th September 2015.
-This is intended to give powers to local areas to allow larger shops to open for longer on Sundays in England and Wales.
-The Government were defeated in their plans to reform Sunday Trading Laws on 9th March 2016 and you can read the details here (from The Guardian).
+Consultation on reforming Sunday Trading Laws started on 5th August 2015 and continued until 16th September 2015.
+This was intended to give powers to local areas to allow larger shops to open for longer on Sundays in England and Wales.
+However, the government were defeated in their plans to reform Sunday Trading Laws on 9th March 2016, and you can read the details here (from The Guardian).

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.